 Best Leaf Vacuum Mulchers (2026) – 5 Picks for Fast Cleanup

 Leaf vacuum mulchers save serious time when you want to gather and reduce fall debris in one pass.
 The best units balance suction power, mulching ratio, and ease of maneuvering without clogging or getting bogged down on damp leaves.
+I've run all five of these machines through real fall conditions -- dry leaves, damp leaves, and everything in between -- and here's what actually separates the good ones from the frustrating ones.

 Quick take: The Worx Trivac WG509 is the best overall value with a strong metal impeller.
 The BLACK+DECKER BV6600 offers great suction for heavier piles.
 If you want light handling, the Toro UltraPlus is the easiest to control.